great-expectations/great_expectations/docs/guides/how_to_guides/miscellaneous/how_to_configure_an_inferredassetfilesystemdataconnector.rst

     Unmatched data_references (0 of 0): []

-Example 4: Nested directory structure with the data_asset_name on the inside
+Example 3: Nested directory structure with the data_asset_name on the inside
 ----------------------------------------------------------------------------

-Here’s another example...
+Here’s a similar example, with a nested directory structure...

 .. code-block::